stefangary/ariane-packaging/Performance.md

 in about an hour (30 minutes compute time + 30 minute data copy time) on a 32 core x 416GB RAM node.
 The cost for a 32core, 416GB RAM, 200GB SSD, premptable machine would be:
 $0.884 per hour x 1 hour run time x 200 instances = $177
-...with the minimum total run time, assuming all 200 instances running at the same time, being 1 hour.
+with the minimum total run time, assuming all 200 instances running at the same time, being 1 hour.
 The non-premptable cost is about 3.2x more.

 The alternative, to run all 32 types of larval swimming in one, slower instance (1 hour compute time + 30 min. data copy time) using a 2 core, 18GB RAM, 200GB SSD, premptable machine would be:
 $0.083 per hour x 1.5 hour run time x 200 instances = $25
-...with the minimum total run time, assuming all 200 instances running at the same time, being 1.5 hours.
+with the minimum total run time, assuming all 200 instances running at the same time, being 1.5 hours.
 The non-premptable cost is about 2x more.